 However, it will take considerably more resources to transform the project into a major agricultural producer capable of mediating some of the food insecurity and also injecting capital into the local economy by hiring full-time employees, contractors, and day laborers to complete the various required tasks necessary to bring the project to fruition.
 Our non-profit status ensures that all the money received from donations are utilized in furtherance of our mission.

-As the scope of the project has expanded, so has the mission to provide sustained support for the families living in this community through stable employment, food security from farm produce, sanitation and hygiene, a clean water initiative, hydroponic farming, and renewable energy solutions such as solar power.
+As the scope of the project has expanded, so has the mission to provide sustained support for the families living in this community through stable employment, food security from farm produce, sanitation and hygiene, a clean water initiative, poultry and macadamia farming.
 As a social entrepreneur, I believe the Zimbabwe Farm Project can implement solutions for some of the challenges which beset this economically depressed community.
 Thus far, the Zimbabwe Farm Project has already realized a return on our investments that have exceeded our first-year replicability goals.
-Milestones and project updates are chronicled and documented in 4K Videos.
+Milestones and project updates are chronicled and documented in our blog which features 4K Videos.